Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 Then, navigate to the **Groups** page.
 The app will try to query the Microsoft Graph for a list of groups in your tenant.
 If it is unable to do so, it will ask you (the tenant administrator) to connect your tenant to the application, providing permission to read groups in your tenant.
 Only administrators in your tenant will be able to consent to this permission.
 Once administrative consent is acquired, no other users in the tenant will be asked to consent to the app going forward.

 ![](ReadmeFiles/AdminConsentRequired.png)

+> Did the sample not work for you as expected?
+Did you encounter issues trying this sample?
+Then please reach out to us using the [GitHub Issues](../../issues) page.

 ## About the code